-- 4 To remove the system board: - a Remove the #6-325.4 screws that secure the system board to the computer [1]. - b Slide the system board to disengage the connectors from the back of the computer [2]. - c Lift the system board away from the computer [3].
+- To remove the system board: - a Remove the screws that secure the system board to the computer [1]. - b Slide and lift the system board away from the computer [2].

-Installing system board
+Installing the system board

-- 1 Hold the system board by its edges and angle it toward the back of the computer.
+- 1 Hold the system board by its edges and align it toward the back of the computer.

 - 2 Lower the system board into the computer until the connectors at the back of the system board align with the slots on the chassis, and the screw holes on the system board align with the standoffs on the computer.

-- 3 Tighten the #6-325.4 screws to secure the system board to the computer.
+- 3 Tighten the screws to secure the system board to the computer.

+- 4 Route all the cables through the routing clips.

-- 4 Place the metal tab on the system board and tighten the screw to secure the metal tab to the system board.
+- 5 Align the cables with the pins on connectors on the system board and connect the following cables to the system board:

+- a intrusion switch

+- b system fan

+- c optical drive

+- d hard drive

+- e PSU

+- f power switch

+- g intrusion switch

+- h speaker

-- 5 Install the:
+- 6 Install the:

-- a processor
+- a SD card reader

-- b heat sink
+- b M.2 PCle SSD

-- c system fan
+- c memory module

+- d expansion card

+- e processor

-- d 2.5-inch drive assembly
+- f hard drive and optical drive module

+- g heat sink

+- h fan shroud

+- i bezel

-- e cover
+- cover

-- 6 Follow the procedure in After working inside your computer.
+- 7 Follow the procedure in After working inside your computer.